Nazek-Altayeb/FoodTrack_Assessment/README.md

 # Existing features
-1. Retrieve all `Store` data , update or delete specific Store data according to a given `Id`
+1. Retrieve all sets of `Store` data , update or delete specific Store data according to a given `Id`
 2. Update the `Store` and it's nested objects according to a given `Id`
 3. Retrieve all `Foods` data, update or delete specific Food item according to a given `Id`
 4. Retrieve all `OpeningHours` data, update or delete specific Opening time and day according to a given `Id`